ebardelli/website/content/posts/2026-06-21-enrollment-projections-webapp.md

 ---
 title: 'Enrollment Projections in Your Browser'
-description: "A browser-based tool that takes CALPADS CSV files and produces a five-year enrollment forecast—along with accuracy checks and model diagnostics—without requiring any software installation or technical setup."
+description: "This post introduces a browser-based tool that wraps the full projection pipeline in a simple upload interface, runs all analysis client-side so no student data leaves the user's computer, and outputs an Excel workbook with forecasts, accuracy checks, and model diagnostics."

 date: '2026-06-21T09:00:00-07:00'